Bitcorn-labs/Icpi-explorer/README.md

 a Bitcorn Labs service

-The corn explorer dapp found below: https://suemn-5aaaa-aaaap-qb62q-cai.icp0.io
+The corn explorer dapp can be found here: https://suemn-5aaaa-aaaap-qb62q-cai.icp0.io

 ----------------------